lparkermg/i-am-ghost/README.md

 ## Usage

+### Inside of a container

+Requires docker desktop to be installed

+Navigate to the root of the repo and run `docker compose up -d` making sure port 8080 is free.

+### Outside of a container

 Requires .net 6+ to be installed

 Add `build.ps1 <Version> <Output Location>` to your build process replacing both with the relevant values.
 Or code up your own script to build it.